Serafadam/depthai_ros_driver/README.md

 # An example-based DepthAI ROS2 driver

+### You can find newer version of the driver at https://github.com/luxonis/depthai-ros

 Work presented here has been developed by Adam Serafin while at Inmotion Labs

 Hi!
 This is a simple (for now) project that enables Luxonis' DepthAI camera to work with ROS2 based systems.